 The story begins with the atomic bomb dropped on Nagasaki on August 9, 1945.
 Among those caught in the attack was a two-year-old girl named Sadako.
-In the years after the war Sadako initially seemed to have survived without negative effects; then, despite being an active, athletic young woman, she developed leukemia.
-While under treatment for her illness, one assumed directly related to the perceived effects of atomic radiation, she began folding origami (folded paper) cranes.
-Amassing a total of one thousand such cranes was assumed to insure the granting of a wish-and Sadako desperately wanted to live.
-Unfortunately, despite reaching her goal, she died at the age of sixteen.
+In the years after the war, Sadako initially seemed to have survived without adverse effects; then, despite being an active, athletic young woman, she developed leukemia.
+The illness was assumed to have been directly related to the effects of atomic radiation exposure.
+While under treatment for her illness, she began folding origami (folded paper) cranes.
+Amassing one thousand such cranes was assumed to ensure the granting of a wish – and Sadako desperately wanted to live.
+Unfortunately, despite reaching her goal, she died at sixteen.

-Your cranes can unite with thousands of others hanging near the Childrens Peace Memorial in Hiroshima to honor children killed by the atom bomb with a prayer for peace.
+Your cranes can unite with thousands of others hanging near the Children’s Peace Memorial in Hiroshima to honor children killed by the atomic bomb with a prayer for peace.

 we are here by grace

 we are meant to love

 we will walk with hope